2DegreesInvesting/ds-incubator/gotcha.md

-gotchas when moving from a script to an R package
+Gotchas when moving code from a script to an R package
 ================
 <http://bit.ly/r-gotcha>